PulseLM: A Foundation Dataset and Benchmark for PPG-Text Learning: Dataset

 \subsection{Ground Truth Harmonization}

-In our study, \SysName derives supervision from original dataset annotations or from reference signals co-recorded with PPG, such as ECG, arterial blood pressure.
-Depending on the source, available ground truth includes continuous-valued physiological measurements (e.g., heart rate, blood pressure, and HRV metrics), categorical clinical labels (e.g., atrial fibrillation or arrhythmia type), contextual states (e.g., activity or stress), and signal quality indicators.
-For datasets that provide synchronized ECG recordings, heart rate and heart rate variability labels are computed using established ECG-based signal processing toolkits~\cite{Makowski2021neurokit}, treating ECG as the physiological gold standard for rhythm and variability estimation.
-We show the label distributions across tasks in Figure~\ref{fig:dist}.
+In our study, \SysName derives labels from original dataset annotations or from reference signals co-recorded with PPG, such as ECG.
+Specifically, depending on the source, available ground truth includes continuous-valued physiological measurements (e.g., blood pressure, SDB, and stress), categorical clinical labels (e.g., atrial fibrillation or arrhythmia type), contextual states (e.g., activity or stress), and signal quality indicators.
+For datasets that provide synchronized ECG recordings (e.g., VitalDB, WildPPG, and UTSA-PPG), HR and HRV labels (including ultra-short RMSSD: Root Mean Square of Successive Differences, SDNN: Standard Deviation of Normal-Normal intervals, and pNN50: Percentage of NN intervals differing by more than 50 ms) are computed using established ECG-based signal processing toolkits~\cite{Makowski2021neurokit}, treating ECG as the gold standard for rhythm and variability estimation.
+Ultimately, we provide the label distributions across tasks in Figure~\ref{fig:dist}.

 Next, to enable unified language-based supervision across heterogeneous datasets, all ground truth is harmonized into a shared categorical label space using predefined mapping rules.
 Continuous-valued measurements are discretized into clinically or physiologically meaningful categories (e.g., bradycardia/normal/tachycardia for heart rate, standard risk-hypertension stages for blood pressure), including ECG-derived HR and HRV metrics where applicable.
 Dataset-provided categorical labels are preserved when compatible and otherwise normalized to a consistent label set.
 All mapping rules and thresholds are fixed \emph{a priori} and applied deterministically; the complete specifications are provided in Appendix~\ref{sec:label_mapping}.
-Through this process, \SysName supports twelve closed-ended QA tasks spanning cardiovascular state, rhythm analysis, variability assessment, signal quality, behavior and affect, respiratory function, and sleep-related risk.
+Through this process, \SysName supports twelve QA tasks spanning cardiovascular state, rhythm analysis, variability assessment, signal quality, behavior and affect, respiratory function, and sleep-related risk.
 All QA supervision is grounded in original annotations or reference signals, and language models infer no labels during dataset construction.